 The takeaway: returning to work full time after an injury doesn’t always have to be an all or nothing proposition.
 Keeping an injured worker engaged and empowered thorough the recovery process can strengthen the employer-employee relationship and better prepare for a successful return to work plan.

 3. Compassionate strategies improve overall claims outcomes

 Within the advocacy focus, soft skills are crucial.
 Empathy and concern, as well as positive and effective communication with injured workers, are as important or more important than the technical aspects of processing the claim.

 Why is this the case?
 Ongoing, multiyear research by the Workers Compensation Research Institute shows that workers’ feelings about the employee-employer relationship after an injury may drive outcomes related to the claim.
 Workers who are strongly concerned about being fired after an injury, for instance, experience poorer return-to-work outcomes than workers without such concerns.

-The takeaway: job concerns and lack of employer support color workers’ views of the claims process.
+The takeaway: job concerns and lack of employer support influence workers’ views of the claims process.
 Linking empathy and employee satisfaction with the WC process can help avoid the tensions that often lead to litigious actions.

 Making Advocacy Work for Your Business

 Embracing advocacy-driven models around injury recovery is emerging as a competitive advantage.
 Learn more about how to put injured worker advocacy into practice; read our related article, “4 Ways to Make Return to Work More Compassionate and Patient-Centered.”